SoulsTogetherX/GodotPromise/addons/GodotPromise/README.md

 #### Try Constructor

-*Note*: Unless you purposefully use an `assert`, `Godot` already continues after errors.
-Therefore, the `try-catch` pattern is implied by default.
+_Note_: Unless you purposefully use an `assert`, `Godot` already continues after errors.
+Therefore, the `try-catch` cannot be implemented exactly according to `ECMAScript` standards.

+Instead, it is recommended to code your own error handling instead of relying on exceptions.

 ### Promise Chains